 In short, the more home buyers know about the way mortgages work — interest rates, mortgage insurance, home equity, for example — the less likely they are to default.

 The good news for borrowers is that a few hours in class can lead to more affordable housing options.Check your mortgage options.
 Start here

 What’s taught in a first-time home buyer class?

-To give one example, Freddie Mac recently launched a new homeownership education course.
-This free online class is called CreditSmart Homebuyer U. And it’s ideal for first-time buyers.
+Freddie Mac’s online home buyer education course is called CreditSmart Homebuyer U. And it’s ideal for first-time buyers.

 - Getting a mortgage

 - Smart money management

 The modules are offered in English or Spanish.
 They make tough concepts easy to understand with bullets, visuals, and calculators you can experiment with.
 And they include key definitions and tips in user-friendly language.